James Robart: Early life and education

-Legal career
+Career

 From 1973 to 2004, Robart was in private practice in Seattle with the law firm of Lane Powell Moss & Miller (later Lane Powell Spears Lubersky LLP and then Lane Powell PC).
 He specialized in civil litigation.
 He was the chair of the firm's Litigation Department from 1992 to 1998, and was managing partner at the firm in 2003 and 2004.
 As an attorney, Robart tried numerous cases, including high-profile litigation related to Washington's Initiative 695, in which he successfully represented the cities of Bainbridge Island, Bremerton and Lakewood in both the trial court and the Washington Supreme Court.
 He did pro bono work with Evergreen Legal Services, and independently represented Southeast Asian refugees.
 He is a fellow of the American College of Trial Lawyers.

 Robart has been president of the Seattle Children's Home and former trustee of the Children's Home Society of Washington.

 Robart has been a trustee of his alma mater Whitman College, and was chair of the college's Board of Overseers.